Traveling with your therapy equipment is now made easier, thanks to ResMed’s device technology.

 Yes.
 If you’re having surgery, it’s very important that you tell both the surgeon and the anesthesiologist that you have been diagnosed with obstructive sleep apnea (OSA) and are being treated with positive airway pressure therapy.

 More treatment tips

-For weekly treatment and sleep tips, plus alerts about new products, join ResMed’s free online community, Wake Up to Sleep.
+Get weekly treatment and sleep tips, plus alerts about new products by joining ResMed’s free online community.